Updating English/Root

 Testing

-Make sure TestOutdatedPaths.java passes.
-It may take some modifications, since it depends on the exact data.
+Make sure tests pass including TestOutdatedPaths.java and TestCheckCLDR.TestCheckNew.
+Tests may require modifications, since they depend on the exact data.

 Run TestCheckCLDR and TestBasic with the option -prop:logKnownIssue=false (that option is important!).
 This checks that the Limited Submission is set up properly and that SubmissionLocales are correct.

-If you run into any problems, look below at debugging.
+If you run into any problems, look below at fixing test failures.

 Check in the files